 - boundary disputes,

 - defective title,

 - solicitors indemnity fund

-The important factor that the party instructing the Chartered Valuation Surveyor must take into account is that the Valuer will be requested to act in one of two roles:
+The important factor that the party instructing the Chartered Valuation Surveyor must take into account is that the Valuer will be requested to act either as arbitrator, or expert witness.

 Valuation for Arbitration